Joint Base McGuire–Dix–Lakehurst

 Joint Base McGuire–Dix–Lakehurst (JB MDL) is a United States military facility located 18 mi southeast of Trenton, New Jersey.
 The base is the only tri-service base in the United States Department of Defense and includes units from all six armed forces branches.

 The facility is an amalgamation of the United States Air Force's McGuire Air Force Base, the United States Army's Fort Dix and the United States Navy's Naval Air Engineering Station Lakehurst, which were merged on 1 October 2009.

 It was established in accordance with congressional legislation implementing the recommendations of the 2005 Base Realignment and Closure Commission.
 The legislation ordered the consolidation of the three facilities which were adjoining, but separate military installations, into a single joint base, one of 12 formed in the United States as a result of the law.

-The installation commander is Air Force Colonel B. Wesley Adams.
+The installation commander is Air Force Colonel Anthony L. Smith.